nextapps-de/flexsearch/README.md

 <h1></h1>
 <h3>World's fastest and most memory efficient full text search library with zero dependencies.</h3>

 When it comes to raw search speed <a href="https://jsperf.com/compare-search-libraries" target="_blank">FlexSearch outperforms every single searching library out there</a> and also provides flexible search capabilities like multi-word matching, phonetic transformations or partial matching.
 It also has the __most memory-efficient index__.
-Keep in mind that updating existing items from the index has a significant cost.
+Keep in mind that updating / removing existing items from the index has a significant cost.
 When your index needs to be updated continuously then <a href="bulksearch/" target="_blank">BulkSearch</a> may be a better choice.
 FlexSearch also provides you a non-blocking asynchronous processing model as well as web workers to perform any updates on the index as well as queries through dedicated threads.

-Benchmark:
+Comparison:
-- Library Comparison: <a href="https://jsperf.com/compare-search-libraries" target="_blank">https://jsperf.com/compare-search-libraries</a>
+- <a href="https://jsperf.com/compare-search-libraries" target="_blank">Library Benchmarks</a>
-- BulkSearch vs. FlexSearch: <a href="https://jsperf.com/flexsearch" target="_blank">https://jsperf.com/flexsearch</a>
+- <a href="https://jsperf.com/flexsearch" target="_blank">BulkSearch vs. FlexSearch Benchmark</a>
+- <a href="https://rawgit.com/nextapps-de/flexsearch/master/test/matching.html" target="_blank">Relevance Scoring</a>

 Supported Platforms:
 - Browser